PKizzle/dns/cmd/atomdns/handlers/global/README.md

   to get its health so it can export the latency metrics.
 - With `pprof` you can publish runtime profiling data at the endpoint on **ADDRESS** under `/debug/pprof`.
 The default is localhost:6053.

+This is parsed in-order and some settings depend on `root` and/or `debug`, so set those two early in the file.

 ## `dns`